 Seven Dwarfs Mine Train – Fantasyland – Magic Kingdom

 Heigh-ho!
 Heigh-ho!
 The Seven Dwarfs Mine Train is a steel roller coaster in Fantasyland in the Magic Kingdom.

-You can find this coaster behind Cinderella Castle and on the right after entering the Castle Courtyard gates leading into the Enchanted Forest.
+You can find this coaster behind Cinderella Castle and on the right after entering the Castle Courtyard gates.

 THE QUEUE for Seven Dwarfs Mine Train winds through a well-landscaped area, passing by the dwarfs’ cottage.

 There are three interactive areas of the queue.
 As you go into each, be sure to read the notes the Dwarfs left for you.